How the Length of Your Credit History Affects Your Credit Score

 The length of time since your newest account was opened and the average age of all your accounts are also factored into the length of credit history.
 Several recently opened accounts can lower your average credit age, shorten the length of your credit history and hurt your credit score.

-Your credit score will also look at the amount of time specific accounts have been opened and whether you've used accounts recently.
+Your credit score will also look at the amount of time-specific accounts that have been opened and whether you've used accounts recently.
 Being active with your credit is helpful for the length of your credit history.
 Old accounts that are inactive may not have a major impact on your credit score.

 How Length of Credit History Affects Your Credit Score